 Artist Statement

 My work centres on the texture and lifeblood of the subject, whether it is a weathered storefront in Toronto or the resilient gaze of an individual.
-I aim to distill these subjects into a series of formal compositions, using a flattened perspective to examine the layers of history, utility, and human presence etched into their surfaces.
-There is a quiet nostalgia in my images; they serve as a record of transition and a reminder of the persistent connection between people and the places—or systems—they have both navigated.
+I aim to distill these subjects into a series of formal compositions, flattened perspective to examine the layers of history, utility, and human presence etched into their surfaces.
+There is a quiet nostalgia in my images; they serve as a record of transition and a reminder of the persistent connection between people and the places—or systems—they have navigated.

 Whether documenting the shifting façades of a changing city or the environmental portraits of those who have endured, my process remains one of clinical yet empathetic observation.
 I am interested in the unintended still life and the enduring character of the overlooked, capturing the resonant clarity of subjects that are both common and profoundly significant.